Treatments For Migraines

 Acupuncture For Migraine

-Acupuncture can be used to relieve and ease migraine headaches many cases.
+Acupuncture can be used to relieve and ease migraine headaches in many cases.
 Literally millions of people have reported success with this approach to treating their migraines.

 Trigger Point Therapy For Migraine

-The painful points that you feel in certain points with deep tissue massage are called ‘myofascial trigger points’.
+The painful points that you feel in certain points with deep tissue massage are called ‘myofascial trigger points.
 These painful points of tension and disturbance in the muscles can cause a great deal of pain.

-Trigger points in the neck and jaw are a major factor in many cases of migraine.
+Trigger points in the neck and jaw are a major factor in many cases of migraines.
 Releasing these points not only brings relief for many patients, often the migraine can be felt to increase or ‘come on’ as they are worked upon.

 Scar Tissue Release For Migraine